slowernews/wisdom-tldr/README.md

 > *'Assume Formlessness.' -- Robert Greene (48th law of power)*

-> *'One of the most potent weapons in the battle for information is giving out false information.'*

-CHALLENGE: Unpredictability can work against you sometimes, specially if you are in a subordinate position.
+CHALLENGE: Unpredictability can work against you, specially if you are in a subordinate position.

 ===
 ###On attacking